sergiuabed/computational-intelligence-22/lab3/README.md

-# Lab 2: Set Covering via Genetic Algorithm
+# Lab 3: Policy Search

 ## Info for the Reader